Updated November 2024

 Step 4: Connect your email account to Emailchaser

-Important Note: Before you send your first cold email, I recommend that you read my other article Should You Send Cold Emails From Your Primary Domain?
-This will help you understand why you need to set up other domains and mailboxes (and not send from your primary domain).
+Important Note: Before you send your first cold email, I recommend that you read my article Should You Send Cold Emails From Your Primary Domain?
+This will help you understand why you need to set up email accounts on secondary domains.

 When sending cold emails, it is very important to send from a professional email account.

 You should never use your personal email account (such as @gmail.com) to send cold emails.
-People won’t take you seriously if you email them from a personal account.
+People won’t take you seriously if you email them from a personal account, and your emails will go to spam.

 I recommend that you only buy .com domains when creating email accounts to send cold emails from.
 You can learn more about this in my article What Is The Best Domain Extension For Cold Email?